Do a business energy audit

 No

-There are alternative energy sources, such as bio-fuels, that might be appropriate for your business.
+Alternative energy sources, such as bio-fuels, might be appropriate for your business.

 Have you considered generating your own energy?
 Yes